-Your aim is to find a location that will give you a heading error of less than 10 degrees on any heading in normal flight attitude.
+Your aim is to find a location that will give you a heading error of less than 10° on any heading in normal flight attitude.
 Only in this case will you be able to use the built in compensation and alignment functions to eliminate the remaining errors properly.
-If you start with a large error, perhaps 20 degrees or larger, you have little chance of calibrating out this error.
+If you start with a large error, perhaps 20° or larger, you have little chance of calibrating this error out.
 Rather find a better location.

 In extreme cases, consider locating the SP-2 outside the fuselage, perhaps in a wing tip.
+The wires running to the SP-2 can be lengthened if required.